Circular Quay railway station: Design

 Circular Quay station features a ground-level central concourse, and elevated platforms on a second level.
 Both platforms feature sections of open galleries, offering views to Circular Quay, the Sydney Harbour Bridge and the Sydney Opera House on one side, and Customs House and the Alfred Street plaza on the other.
 Viaducts lead from the elevated platforms to tunnels through surrounding elevated terrain that lead to neighbouring stations.

 The station has two main, double-storey facades, facing Circular Quay to the north, and Customs House to the south respectively.
 The northern facade is faced with polished granite tiles, while the southern one features polished granite and sandstone.
 The station name is featured in steel lettering on both sides.
 The upper storey of the facades correspond to the central sections of the platforms, and feature steel-framed windows.
 The exterior of the remainder of the platform feature open, glass-railed galleries, supported on the lower level by a continuation of the central facade.
 The top of the northern, harbour-facing facade is incorporated into the viewing platform and rest area located above the station alongside the Cahill Expressway roadway.
 This platform can be reached from the pedestrian walkway on the Cahill Expressway.

 The station platforms are reached from the ground level concourse via stairs, escalators and lifts.
 The central concourse is surrounded on either side by retail and food shops and public toilets located under the elevated platforms.
 The concourse is decorated with brass details in an aquatic animal motif, seen in sculpted grills above stairways and doorways.
 Glass bricks are used extensively in various parts.

 The station is in an inter-war functionalist style, as seen in the strong horizontal lines presented by the windows and galleries, with art deco details.

-Platforms & services
+Platforms and services

 Transport links

-South of the railway station is the Alfred Street bus terminus.
+South-east of the railway station is the Alfred Street bus terminus.
 A number of Transdev John Holland routes originate from there while two Big Bus Tours routes depart from George Street just north of Alfred Street.

-Adjacent to the station lies Circular Quay wharf that is served by Captain Cook Cruises, Manly Fast Ferry and Sydney Ferries services.
+Adjacent to the station to the north lies Circular Quay wharf that is served by Captain Cook Cruises, Manly Fast Ferry and Sydney Ferries services.

+West of the bus terminus and also at Alfred Street is the Circular Quay light rail stop, which is the northern terminus for the L2 Randwick and L3 Kingsford lines.